ibm-cloud-docs/Registry/iam.md

 ```
 {: pre}

-The following table details actions that are mapped to service access roles for configuring {{site.data.keyword.registrylong_notm}}.
+The following table details actions that are mapped to operations on the service and to the service access roles for configuring {{site.data.keyword.registrylong_notm}}.

 | Action| Operation on service | Role |
 |-----------------|-----------------|--------------|